newatoms/guides/README.md

 To add a guide complete the following steps
 * Create a new folder within guides an name it [guide-name] replace all " " with "-"
 * Copy your guide to "guides/[guide-name]/ and change the name to "readme.md".
 This enables the visitor to instantly view your guide when they are in the folder of your'e guide on github.
-* if there are local images in your guide you can store them in guides/images/[your-image.filetype]
+* If there are local images in your guide you can store them in guides/images/[your-image.filetype]
 * The path to your images is ../images/[your-image.filetype]

 ## How to make a guide